 A basic instruction sheet is included with each shipment of Lock-In Hangers.
 Or, if you prefer, refer to our step-by-step Lock-In Hangers installation on the Instructions Tab above.

-Another often-overlooked feature of wood frame Lock-In Mounting Plates are the two small raised bumps on either side of the slot opening.
-In theory you can use these bumps to mark the position of the plate on the wall by tapping on the face of the frame bottom rail.
+Another often overlooked feature of wood frame Lock-In Mounting Plates is the two small raised bumps on either side of the slot opening.
+In theory, you can use these bumps to mark the position of the plate on the wall by tapping on the face of the frame bottom rail.
 In practice, the Mounting Plate bumps usually do not make enough of an indentation on the wall surface to make this feature consistently useful.

 If you are using Lock-In Security Hangers on a narrow (thin) wood frame with a long horizontal span, make sure that the frame is adequately braced internally so that the frame will remain rigid under load.

 The minimum frame width required for Lock-In mounting plates to be safely attached to a wood frame is 3/4."